Hello, I’m Marc Grant,

 With your help, I want to continue to:

 Reduce gridlock through new-technology control systems for traffic lights, and effective transit alternatives

-Seek and implement innovative ways to reduce driver speeding in our neighbourhoods
+Seek and implement innovative and realistic solutions to reduce driver speeding in our neighbourhoods

 Develop innovative affordable housing solutions, and programs to provide a leg up to Seniors on fixed incomes and those living on the poverty line